eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 If a PID Provider issues PIDs compliant with [SD-JWT VC] and containing the `date_of_issuance` or `date_of_expiry` claims, the PID Provider SHALL have a policy for determining the value of these claims relative to the `nbf` and `exp` claims in the SD-JWT VC, see [SD-JWT VC] section 3.2.2.2.

-*Note: See the notes to the `date_of_issuance` and `date_of_expiry` attributes in [PID Rulebook].
+*Note: See the notes to the `date_of_issuance` and `date_of_expiry` attributes in [PID Rulebook][pid-rulebook].
 Examples of aspects to be considered in the policy may include (but are not limited to) the following: 1) `date_of_issuance` and `date_of_expiry` claims do not have a time element.
 However, `nbf` and `exp` express a time relative to UTC.
 Therefore, comparing `date_of_expiry` to `exp`, for instance, may give ambiguous results in case the local time is not equal to UTC.
 The policy should ensure that situations are avoided where the User can legitimately expect (based on the value of `date_of_issuance` and `date_of_expiry` shown by the Wallet Unit when displaying the PID) that they can use their PID, while in reality its technical validity period (as determined by `nbf` and `exp`) has not yet begun or has ended.
 2) The exact meaning of `date_of_issuance` and `date_of_expiry` depends on local law and regulations.
 For example, in some jurisdictions an identity document whose `date_of_expiry` is in the past may by law still be used for identification for some purposes.
 However, this requires that the PID is still valid according to the `nbf` and `exp` timestamps in the SD_JWT VC.
 3) A local requirement may exist stating that `date_of_issuance` and `date_of_expiry` must be identical to the dates on an existing physical document of the User.*

 </div>
 </div>